Frequently asked questions

 Although we generally encourage donors to support our recommended charities, The Life You Can Save itself relies on donations to keep our organization running.
-This is a great way to leverage your dollars, as every $1 we spend on our operations has historically generated between $9-$13 for our recommended charities.
+This is a great way to leverage your dollars, as every $1 we spend on our operations has historically generated an average of $15 for our recommended charities.
 You can support The Life You Can Save here.

 The Life You Can Save and GiveWell complement each other’s activities.
 GiveWell conducts and publishes in-depth primary research to evaluate charities and identify the most impactful giving opportunities.
 TLYCS focuses on promoting and fundraising for outstanding nonprofits that GiveWell and other evaluators have recognized, which often involves making technical research more accessible to everyday donors.
 TLYCS’s list of charities is also longer and broader, providing more options to choose from.
 See more at How We Select Our Charities.

 U.S.-based donors can make tax-deductible donations to all of our recommended charities.
-Australia-based donors can make tax-deductible donations to most of our recommended charities with the exception of Development Media International, Population Services International and Zusha!.
+Australia-based donors can make tax-deductible donations to most of our recommended charities with the exception of Carbon180, Clean Air Task Force, and Evergreen Collaborative.
 Through The Life You Can Save UK, eligible UK donors can claim Gift Aid by donating to D-Rev, Fistula Foundation, Innovations for Poverty Action, Seva and Village Enterprise as well as to The Life You Can Save itself, or to all of our recommended charities via our All Charities Appeal.

 Donations to many of our recommended charities are tax-deductible in other countries as well.
 For more information, check out our comprehensive Tax Deductibility page.
-You can also filter our list to see which organizations are tax-deductible where you live by clicking the “Help Me Choose” button on our charity recommendations page
+You can also filter our list to see which organizations are tax-deductible where you live by changing the tax-deductible filter on our charity recommendations page.

 When we give money to a charity, we assume the money will be used to do a great deal of good.
 But that’s not always the case.
 Some charities accomplish very little; a few may even unintentionally cause harm.
 Most charities probably have some positive impact, but the amount of good they achieve varies widely.
 By ensuring that you give to effective charities, you can be confident that your donations will make a significant difference.